[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 $ cd /home/my_family/first_floor/

-2. History (Arrow Keys) Did you make a typo?
+2. History (Arrow Keys) Have you used the command before?
 Don’t retype the whole command.
-Just press the Up Arrow key to bring up your previous command and fix it.
+Just browse previously used commands with the Up/Down Arrow key and run it.

 3. The Abort Button (Ctrl+C) Stuck in a running program?
-Or typed a long command you want to cancel?
+Or typed a wrong command that you want to cancel?
 Press Ctrl + C.

 [user@linux]$ i_wrote_a_very_long_random_command [Ctrl+C]